suruchi2402/suruchi2402/README.md

 - 👩‍💻 I find my technical interests in Problem Solving, Competitive Programming and Web Development!.
 - 🔭 I had worked as women in CP executive at [CodeChef NIT Raipur Chapter](https://www.linkedin.com/company/codechef-nitrr-chapter/?originalSubdomain=in)
 - 👍 I also love collaborating over code with new people and enjoy working in teams be it in projects.
-- 🖋️ I am an artist and I love everything that is drawn by hand or digitally !
+- 🖋️ I am an artist and I love everything that is drawn by hand or digitally!

 ### You can find me here